csgui/no-leak/README.md

 ## Installation

 1. Clone this repo.
-2. Run `$ yarn install` (or `$ npm install`).
-3. Go to Brave extension settings (brave://extensions/) or Chrome extension settings (chrome://extensions/).
+2. Go to Brave extension settings (brave://extensions/) or Chrome extension settings (chrome://extensions/).
-4. Toggle Developer mode on.
+3. Toggle Developer mode on.
-5. Click on `Load unpacked` and choose the local folder where this repository is cloned.
+4. Click on `Load unpacked` and choose the local folder where this repository is cloned.

 ## Usage